zksdkjs/zk-landing/docs/zksdkjs/whitepaper.md

 `ZkSDK` keeps a provider registry behind the scenes, so registering `railgun` in the constructor and `fhevm` later results in two independent integrations that share the same method signatures.

-The same call can be routed to Aztec, Light Protocol, or future Bitcoin providers by switching the provider key.
+The same call can be routed to Aztec, Privacy Cash, or future Bitcoin providers by switching the provider key.
 Providers encapsulate their own proof systems, gas estimation, and compliance hooks.

 ### 2.3 SDK Overview